Last Modified: 02 Jan 2013

 Half day drive from Xiang Fan to Yichang, where we will catch our first glimpse of the mighty Yangtze river.
 Yichang is a pleasant town and we will stop here for 1 or 2 nights, depending on the ferry schedule.
 Either way we will have time to explore a little.
 Whilst in Yichang we stay in a friendly local hotel.

-A relatively small city by Chinese standards, Yichang offers a great chance to see typical everyday Chinese life and to really get inside the urban culture.
+We arrive in Yichang, a relatively small city by Chinese standards that offers a great chance to see typical everyday Chinese life and to really get inside the urban culture.

 The second day here is free to explore Yichang and the surrounding area, preparing for our 3 day Yangtze River Cruise.